Czech National Symphony Orchestra

 And how could we forget the historic feat of the recording marathon between 2007 and 2017 during which time Libor Pešek and the CNSO managed to record the complete symphonies of Gustav Mahler.

-Libor Pešek will be stepping down from his role in spring 2019 and will be replaced by the American conductor Steven Mercurio.
+Libor Pešek stepped down from his role in spring 2019 and has been replaced by the American conductor Steven Mercurio.
 This fantastic musician and former pupil of Leonard Bernstein has worked with the orchestra for several years now and the partnership promises to bring about a number of exceptional new projects.

 Photo: Jan Malý